Any links to Amazon are affiliate links.

 Another inherent problem with the desire to let a child explore in order to learn is that curiosity only gets the child so far.
 Once the novelty of the item wears off, so does the curiosity and the child’s learning.
 There are so many things that are of novelty to your child that it is easy for her to find something else to capture her interest.

 A third inherent problem I see is that you are basically encouraging your child to “reinvent the wheel” so to speak.
 These explorations have been done in the past and given us much great knowledge to build on.
 Why let our child try to teach herself these basics we could easily teach her?
 We can guide her learning process and teach her these foundational items, then add to them and expand her wealth of knowledge.
 She can move on to bigger and better things than the wheel.

 The toddler who has been living the principles of Babywise and Babywise II will find the principles of Toddlerwise to flow naturally.
 I encourage you to read Toddlerwise once your child turns one and continue to practice the principles.
-Again, it is more work in the younger toddler years, but makes life much easier in the older toddler years.
+This book is one of my favorite parenting resources and it is full of great tips.
+Again, it is more work in the younger toddler years to correct and discipline, but makes life much easier in the older toddler years and with older kids.
 It is all well-worth your effort.